-This is a good time of year to take a look at your budget and forecast for 2006 and compare how your company is performing relative to your expectations.
+This is a good time of year to take a look at your budget and forecast for the year and compare how your company is performing relative to your expectations.
 If the performance is not in line with the projection, now would be a good time to make any necessary adjustments.
 Was the forecast too aggressive?
 Was it not aggressive enough?
 Either way, it would be time well spent to recommit to your projection for 2006 and realign your management team to the goals set at the beginning of the year.
-If you do not have a forecast; it’s not too late to prepare one for 2006.
+If you do not have a forecast; it’s not too late to prepare one for the year.

 I have had clients tell me budgets and forecasts just don’t work for them.
 The complaint usually goes something like this: “We spend all this time preparing a budget and get excited about it and then it goes on a shelf and we don’t look at it again.”
 Or “We prepare a forecast and yes, we look at it for the first few months and we either are not close or we are way over our budget, we get either complaisant or discouraged and so we just don’t look at it again.”
 Both of these scenarios are understandable.
 So how do you use a forecast to take the company to the next level of performance?